-

 When UNDP is taking over from an outgoing PR, the following actions may be required depending on the country context:

-- Obtain information on previous grant performance, including Progress Updates/Disbursement Requests (PU/DRs), and Management Letters (MLs), to inform the implementation arrangements.
-If available on the Global Fund website, any information on challenges during implementation by previous PR (e.g. Grant Performance Report, OIG Report) should also be reviewed.
+- Obtain information on previous grant performance, including Proposal, Technical Review Panel comments, Grant Confirmations, Progress Updates/Disbursement Requests (PU/DRs), and Management Letters/Performance Letters (MLs/PLs), to inform the implementation arrangements.
+If available on the Global Fund website, any information on challenges during implementation by previous PR (e.g., OIG Report) should also be reviewed.

 - The Global Fund requires that the outgoing PR provides a list of assets (including Sub-recipient (SR) assets) and will approve the disposal of those assets.
-UNDP should critically assess if the transfer of any of those assets should be made to them.
+If the Global Fund requests UNDP take over the ownership of the assets from the previous grants, UNDP shall critically assess the list of assets from the previous PR in order to determine whether the assets meet the asset definition criteria of UNDP.

 4. Prepare UNDP project document